Blackhawk referendum on track? Community survey in the mail

 The transportation studies program is now located at the corner of highways 14 and 51 north of Janesville.
 The college has been trying to sell that building and move the program back to the main campus.

-Vehicle training now takes place in the parking lot of Blackhawk’s main campus on County G.
+Vehicle training now takes place in the parking lot of BTC’s main campus on County G.

 Using the parking lot for training is risky because of student and transit traffic.
-In addition, the area isn’t designed for trainees operating large vehicles, Blasamo told the board in November.
+In addition, the area isn’t designed for trainees operating large vehicles, Balsamo told the board in November.

 The survey, which includes a detailed description of the project, asks, “Would you support a $32 million referendum to build a Public Safety and Transportation Center?”
 Respondents can chose from one of five answers ranging from “definitely no” to “definitely yes.”